Potapy Emelianov: Second Hetmanate

-The Russian Civil War
+Russian Civil War

 When Bogdanovka was occupied by the anti-communist Volunteer Army of General Anton Denikin in September 1919, Fr.
 Potapy was arrested and incarcerated for three months.

 During his imprisonment at Starobielsk, a White Army Procurator, who believed that the Catholic Church in Ukraine had, "ensnared", Fr.
 Potapy, demanded that the priest renounce his, "Jesuit politics".
 Fr.
 Potapy replied, "I follow no earthly politics.
 I wish only to help spread the knowledge of the Tsardom of Jesus Christ and to show the Rock upon which it is founded to those who wish to enter it.
 If you choose to call this Jesuit politics, that is your affair.
 I would simply tell you that this is the command of Christ our Tsar.
 If it became necessary to suffer and if the Lord gave me strength, I would not only not renounce this position, I would agree to affirm it a thousand times with my blood.
 This is my goal and this is what I am committed to and if you choose to call this politics, do as you please."

 During his imprisonment, Fr.
 Potapy alone was exempted at the last moment from a prisoner transfer that would have meant certain death.
-All of prisoners in the transfer were subsequently shot,officially while attempting to escape.
+All of prisoners in the transfer were subsequently shot without trial as part of the ongoing White Terror, officially while attempting to escape.
 On December 23, 1919, Starobielsk was again occupied by the Red Guards, who released everyone who had been imprisoned under General Denikin.

 In a letter written after his release to a fellow priest, Fr.
 Potapy recalled, "My appearance there seemed to them like a resurrection from the dead.
 Tears of joy flowed uncontrollably.
 It was as if everyone, young and old, had to touch me to be convinced that I was really alive, since they had long since been assured that I no longer existed."
 Later in the same letter, Fr.
 Potapy added, "Do not worry that they persecute and torment us; we stand firmly upon the Rock of Peter."